TyrelN/florence/README.md

 A multi-purpose discord bot using discord.js!
 This bot was built to give a more personal touch to discord servers through scheduled birthday messages, voice channel join audio, and more!<br><br>
 # Features:<br>
-* Basic music functionality: Florence can play audio from youtube videos, and store a queue of videos to play in sequence with the ability to display a queue, stop a queue or skip a song.<br>
+* Music Functionality: Florence can play audio from youtube videos, and store a queue of videos to play in sequence with the ability to display a queue, stop a queue or skip a song.<br>
-* Simple currency/keyword detection system: local text files hold keywords that are consistently checked for in messages, which triggers a currency increase in a member's balance.
+* Simple Currency/Keyword Detection: local text files hold keywords that are consistently checked for in messages, which triggers a currency increase in a member's balance.
 The balance and member data is stored within an SQLite database.
-There are additional checks for mentions of the bot for cheeky retort purposes (just for fun, can be removed).<br>
+There are additional checks for mentions of the bot for cheeky retort purposes.<br>
 * Voice Channel Join Audio: When members join a voice channel, the bot will join as well and play a randomly chosen sound clip that was added to their account.<br>
-* Shopping for compliments: Users can "-buy" a variety of compliments and praise messages for other users that will spend your tokens, which in turn will put you in good standing with the bot.<br>
+* Shopping For Compliments: Users can "-buy" a variety of compliments and praise messages for other users that will spend your tokens.<br>
-* Web-scraped game statistics: Florence can grab win rate and pick rate data from [dotabuff](https://www.dotabuff.com/) to display via a command.<br>
+* Web-Scraped Statistics: Florence can grab win rate and pick rate data from Dota 2 statistics site, [dotabuff](https://www.dotabuff.com/), to display via a command.<br>
-* Daily announcements: Users can store any text input given with a command in a text file on the host server.
+* Daily Announcements: Users can store any text input given with a command in a text file on the host server.
 Florence will check that text file at a specified time of day and send the message's contents to a specified channel.
 The textfile will be wiped after the message is broadcast.<br>
-* Birthday accounts: Users can add a birthday and a birthday message to another user's personal account within the SQLite database.
+* Birthday Accounts: Users can add a birthday and a birthday message to another user's personal account within the SQLite database.
 Florence, in addition to announcements, checks daily for any server member's birthday on file, and sends them the message stored.
 <br><br>
 # Demo Video
 https://www.youtube.com/watch?v=c3mvTXFVl98